atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 This would reduce the need to override the eviction endpoint with validating admission webhooks, as we can see in many projects today.
-They would only need a single controller responding to Evacuation objects.
+They would only need a single controller responding to EvictionRequest objects.

 Disadvantages:
-- A person deploying the application completely loses the ability to enforce PDBs on evacuators that support it, because the evacuator controller cannot use the eviction API.
+- A person deploying the application completely loses the ability to enforce PDBs on interceptors that support it, because the interceptor controller cannot use the eviction API.
 The controller either has to use delete calls or take the PDB into consideration, which is prone to implementation mistakes and races.
 - There are many in-tree and out-of-tree components that use the eviction API.
 Initially, this would break many use cases when going into beta.
 For example, a node drain which has many implementations.
-Even though an alternative would exist in the form of the Evacuation API, it would take a long time for all the components and systems to migrate to this new API.
+Even though an alternative would exist in the form of the EvictionRequest API, it would take a long time for all the components and systems to migrate to this new API.

-We may consider introducing blocking eviction requests in the future, after communicating the deprecation and significant adoption of the Evacuation API.
+We may consider introducing blocking eviction requests in the future, after communicating the deprecation and significant adoption of the EvictionRequest API.

 ## Infrastructure Needed (Optional)